Meet Our Board of Trustees

 Hildur Carlen, Trustee

 Hildur and her husband, Conrad, have been members of UUSM since 2010.
 She is a proud third generation Unitarian Universalist!
 UUSM was a big part of the growing up years of her daughters, now a young adult and a teenager.
-Hildur has taught RE, OWL, supported COA and UU youth involvement in the Peninsula Multifaith Coalition.
-She has served on the RE Committee for years and twice on RE hiring committees.
-Her background is in Early Childhood Education and she has been a mother for 20 years, so she seems to be naturally drawn to all things RE….
-She also has recently served as Co-Leader of the Covid Task Force.
-Now that the kids have grown up, and she has too, she's decided to spread her wings and her faith a bit and has joined the UUSM Board of Trustees.
-As of this fall, she is supporting the Religious Exploration transition with Colaine.
-She is also leading our youth in the Coming of Age program this church year.
+Hildur has taught RE and OWL, and supported COA and UU youth involvement in the Peninsula Multifaith Coalition.
+She has served on the RE Committee for years and on three RE hiring committees.
+Her professional background is in Early Childhood Education and she has been a mother for nearly 21 years, so she seems to be naturally drawn to all things RE.
+She also served as as Co-Leader of the COVID Task Force.
+Now that the kids have grown up, and she has too, she decided to spread her wings and her faith a bit and joined the UUSM Board of Trustees last year.
+Over the past year, Hildur supported the Religious Exploration transition.
+She also led our youth in the Coming of Age program that culminated this past spring.
 She has served on multiple Boards in the past (all education related).
-It seems to be impossible for her to stay away from work with children, youth and families!
+It seems to be impossible for her to stay away from work with children, youth, and families!
 After all, they are the future of our faith.

 Bryan Klech, Trustee